 Fast-Forward Mechanic: When a planet remains uninhabited for about a minute, its time will automatically reset to just after morning.
 In single player all a character needs to do is beam up to their ship and wait a short time and it will be morning when the character beams back down to the planet.

 Feather Motif: Being birds, Avians have a focus on feathers to varying degrees.

-Film Noir: One of the random lore you can pick up from a glitch society is a book written like this, depicting a detective looking for malfunctioning (self-aware) glitches in a murder case.
+Film Noir: One of the random lore books you can pick up from a glitch society is a book written like this, depicting a detective looking for malfunctioning (self-aware) glitches in a murder case.
 The detective's dark secret is that he himself was self-aware, but he deliberately fits in with society in order to help other self-aware glitch stay safe.

 Infinite Flashlight: Each starter kit for characters has one.
-Due to the way lightning works, they are one of the only ways for a character to light up the surrounding area without placing any item.
+Due to the way lighting works, they are one of the only ways for a character to light up the surrounding area without placing any item.
 Due to the way the game works, flashlights can be dual-wielded, however this has little benefit except intensifying the light.

 Interface Screw: If your heat bar gets too low, the screen becomes progressively whiter until you can't see anything.

-Let's Play: The developers posted links to a few people who got early beta a few days before the public beta released.
+Let's Play: The developers posted links to a few people who got beta a few days before the public beta released.
 All of them end round the 30 minute mark, which is generally just finishing up the beginning of the tutorial quests.